 Stevens station has two DTL platforms in a stacked side platform arrangement, with both platforms utilized for trains travelling in either direction.
-Owing to land constraints arising from building the station next to the Wayang Satu Flyover and Bukit Timah Canal, the stacked platform design was adopted, with the eastbound and westbound platforms at Basement 3 and 5 respectively.
-The TEL platforms are arranged in an island at Basement 4.
+Owing to land constraints arising from building the station next to the Wayang Satu Flyover and Bukit Timah Canal, the stacked platform design was adopted, with the Expo bound and Bukit Panjang bound platforms at Basement 1 and 3 respectively.
+The TEL platforms are arranged in an island at Basement 2.

 Full-height Platform screen doors isolate the air-conditioned station from the tunnel environment, enhancing commuter safety and station comfort.
 A set of escalators, stairs and lifts connect the various levels of the station.
 Passenger Information Systems, which are plasma display screens located at each platform, display expected train arrival times and key messages.
 Tactile flooring helps to guide the visually-handicapped from the platform to the exits of the station.

-Unlike typical MRT stations which have a common set of fare gates to the train platforms, Stevens station has separate sets of fare gates for its two platforms, which are located on the same level as the platform (B3 and B5).
+Unlike typical MRT stations which have a common set of fare gates to the train platforms, the Downtown Line Stevens station has separate sets of fare gates for its two platforms, which are located on the same level as the platform (B1 and B3).
 The concourse features faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.

 General Ticketing Machines allow commuters to purchase tickets for single or multiple journeys, and along with Top-up Machines, offer contactless card transactions.
-The DTL station office located at Basement 3 is staffed during operating hours, where commuters may make travel inquiries or perform card transactions using cash payment.
+The DTL station office located at Basement 1 is staffed during operating hours, where commuters may make travel inquiries.

 Art in Transit: “PIN – 23040” by Om Mee Ai